-Governance is an important concept and impacts on all sectors of the community.
+Governance is becoming an increasingly important concept and impacts on all sectors of the community including industry and government.
 The practice of good governance is increasingly seen as critical for ensuring that:

-- The organisation meets legal and ethical compliance. - Decisions are made in the interests of stakeholders. - The organisation behaves as a good corporate citizen should.
+- The governance of organisation organisation meets s has a legal and ethical basis compliance. - Decisions are taken made in the interests of stakeholders, and. - The organisation behaves as a good corporate citizen should.